Help on the msnoise commands

 Options:

--r, --rule TEXT Reset job that match this SQL rule
+-r, --rule TEXT Reset jobs matching this SQL rule (legacy).

 --help Show this message and exit.